tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 *What it is.*
 After you ship your feature, you want to improve your future experience working with the model.
-You write and improve skills that helps to do your work more efficiently.
+You write and improve skills that help you do your work more efficiently.
 For example, when testing the dashboard, the agent should remember to try both light and dark mode and confirm visibility of every text element.
 The agent will need to search their history and correctly surface pain points that could have been informed with skills.